KineticCafe/app_identity/SECURITY.md

 unless otherwise noted.

 > Security reports for the version 1 algorithm will not be accepted.
 It has
-> a well-known issue and exists solely to provide support to already existing
+> a well-known token lifetime issue and exists solely to provide support to
-> apps until they can be upgraded.
-A future version of the specification will
+> already existing apps until they can be upgraded.

-> shift from _recommending_ against the use of version 1 to actively
+> A future version of the specification will shift from _recommending_ against
-> _prohibiting_ the use of version 1.
+> the use of version 1 to _prohibiting_ the use of version 1.

 ### Reference Release Support